giodueck/punch-cpu/README.md

 - General purpose memory mapped I/O ports
 - Picture processing unit and memory mapped VRAM

+# Executing programs
+Aside from generating blueprint strings to paste over the program and data ROMs in-game, this tool comes with and emulator to run programs in the terminal directly.

 # See also

 - [FC-tools](https://github.com/giodueck/FC-tools): assembler and emulator for a previous architecture, Horizon.
 Meant to be extensible but really isn't well organized, though it has some interesting code (so I took some into this project as well).